 When ranking by early career salary, you might be surprised to find out that Loma Linda University beats some more well-known schools on our list.
 Loma Linda grants mostly medical degrees and produces lots of nurses, so those who graduate with a bachelor's degree from Loma Linda are popular hires and see high salaries right away.

-The two colleges with the most STEM degrees granted are the mostly-male Coleman University and Caltech, both with more than 90 percent STEM degrees.
+The two colleges with the most STEM degrees granted are the mostly-male Coleman University and Caltech, both with roughly 90 percent STEM degrees.
 For students looking for mentorship and personal attention, both Caltech and Loma Linda University boast extraordinarily low student-to-faculty ratios of one faculty member to every three students.
 Each of these schools have very specific focuses - Loma Linda offers hands-on medical training to students interested in becoming medical professionals, while CalTech is famous for its scientific and engineering pursuits.

 California has one of the most famous coastlines in the United States, and is home to plenty of colleges with easy beach access.
 But that doesn't mean that students surf more than they study -- alumni of UCSD, UC Santa Barbara, UC Santa Cruz, Pepperdine University and San Diego State University all earn a comfortable median mid-career salary and have beautiful, beachside campuses.